What Is BNPL and How Does It Work?

 How BNPL Can Affect Your Credit Score

-In the past, most BNPL services didn’t report payment activity to credit bureaus.
+In the past, most BNPL lenders didn’t report payment activity to credit bureaus.
 But this is starting to change.

 If your BNPL provider reports to the major credit bureaus, your payment history can help build or hurt your credit score.
 Timely payments may improve your credit history, but missed or late payments can bring your score down.

-This is especially important if you’re building or rebuilding credit.
-A single missed payment can have a lasting impact.
+This matters most if you’re building or rebuilding credit.
+A single missed payment can have a lasting impact on a customer's credit score.

 What Counts Toward Your Credit History